felixerdy/Geosoftware-II/doc.md

 ###### Upload process
   - It is strongly recommended to copy all files used in the paper in one directory before starting the upload process

   - Click the upload button and choose title, date, author(s) and search terms.
-A Value for each section is required.
+A value for each section is required.

-  - Select your main LaTeX document from your files at the first upload button.
+  - Select your main LaTeX document from your files at the first file chooser.

-  - Select every additional Data such as images or temporal/spatial data as described above at the second upload button.
+  - Select additional data such as images or temporal/spatial data as described above at the second file chooser.

-  - Click Upload and you're done.
+  - Click *Upload* and you're done.
 It may take a few minutes to do all conversions.

   - Check the paper for red colored error tags.
 If necessary delete it and reupload a corrected version.

 #### How to show only paper uploaded by yourself

-  If you want to have a look on your own publications, click the login button in the upper right corner after loggin in and select
+  If you want to have a look on your own publications, click the login button in the upper right corner after loggin in and select *Show my publications*.
-  "Show your own publications".

 #### How to delete a paper